 Counterpart Comparison: While she preceds her for a year of difference, Erma shares many points in common with Deunan Knute: Both are very competent female military leaders, both came from military backgrounds, both are tough girls due to their job, both starts to mellow out of that image after a while, both having lovers and both having a Dark and Troubled Past.
 The main differences are Deunan's parents are dead, while Erma's ones are still alive, Deunan's lover is still alive, while Erma's one is dead at the end of her Story Arc and Deunan being a Hard-Drinking Party Girl, while Erma is the complete opossite of this.

 Also, she shares some points in common with Yang Wenli: Both are incredible competent military leaders while using very unorthodox tactics, both follow the rules of their respective governments, even if their leaders are utterly corrupt and incompetent, both hate politics and both prefer to be in the battlefield rather being a politician, and also both got married.
 The main differences are while Erma is quite efficient in her job, Yang is The Slacker instead.
 Also, Erma is more pragmatic regarding warfare compared with Yang, since Erma joined the army just to get revenge against the ILR and also the fact while Erma survives the whole war, her husband Alfon doesn't not, compared with both Yang and Frederica Greenhill, since Yang bites the dust before the war ends and Frederica survives the whole thing.
 Another main difference is Erma and Alfon bears a child.
 Yang and Frederica does notnote and no, Julian Mintz does not count..
 Oddly enough, she also shares some points in common with Yang's Worthy Opponent Reinhard von Lohengramm, being both of noble origins and being sent to suicide missions, especially in the second Story Arc, not to mention having personal reasons for joining the armed forces.
+Also, both Erma and Yang are both the avatars for their respective authors: Steven A. Gallacci and Yoshiki Tanaka.

 Interestingly, she also shares some points in common with both Juan "Johnnie" Rico and Carmencita "Carmen" Ibañez: Erma shares with Rico the fact both came from wealthier families, both are from Asian backgroundsnote Phillipines for Rico and Dornthant for Erma., both got their training in a Western country or the alien equivalent of it,note Canada for Rico and Danet for Erma. their respective fathers are soldiers, albeit Rico's one went to the war much later than his son, while Erma's one did it first than his daughter and both having a dead relative due to the war.note Rico's mother and Erma's boyfriend.
 Regarding Carmen, Erma shares with her the fact both are basically cargo pilots, albeit Carmen's job is somewhat more glorious than Erma's one.